scientific-python/blog.scientific-python.org/content/posts/numpy/generator-rng/index.md

 Hence, for new code, `np.random.Generator` should be used.
 It does not provide a strong guarantee of reproducibility across different versions.
-But it's fine as we will see in the next section about [seed](#seed-id).
+But it offers many benefits such as state-of-the-art algorithms (which you can choose), parallel capabilities and performance.

 To create a new instance of `np.random.Generator`, the canonical way is to use:

 ```python